daytonaio/content/articles/20240828_Daytona_Office_Hours_#8:_Latest_Updates_and_Highlights.md

 - **Different Config Directory:** To avoid conflicts when working on Daytona within a Daytona project, we now use a different configuration directory in development mode.
 This allows you to have distinct settings for development and production environments.
 - **Purge Command Enhancement:** We've simplified the purge command.
 Now, instead of manually stopping and starting the Daytona server, the command automatically handles these steps and efficiently deletes all workspaces.
 Additionally, we've fixed an issue that prevented the local container registry volume from being wiped clean.

-## Announcing Pre-Builds and Multiple IDs Support For Git Providers and More!
+## Coming Soon: Pre-Builds and Multiple IDs Support For Git Providers

+We're not slowing down!
+Here's what we're working on for the near future:

-- **Pre-Builds Feature:** Ability to configure pre-builds for quicker startup times.
+1. **Pre-Builds Feature:** Ability to configure pre-builds for quicker startup times.
 Accelerates project startup with pre-built images or dev containers.
 This feature eliminates the need for lengthy build processes, allowing you to dive into your projects more quickly.
-- **Multiple Identities Support for Git Providers:** Support users with multiple GitHub accounts.
+2. **Multiple Identities Support for Git Providers:** Support users with multiple GitHub accounts.
 This will provide greater flexibility and convenience for users working with multiple accounts.
-- **Commit URL Clone Fix:** Ensures successful cloning of repositories from non-main branches.
+3. **Commit URL Clone Fix:** Ensures successful cloning of repositories from non-main branches.

 ## Conclusion

-To conclude, we explored *server port notifications* and *builds runner(stealth mode)* features, major fixes such as *allow users to submit the form earlier* and *proper API JSON validation*.
-Also, discussed upcoming *pre-builds* and *multi-GitHub account support* features.
-Join our [slack](https://go.daytona.io/slack) to ask your questions.
+We hope these updates excite you as much as they do us.
+Excited to see how you'll use them to streamline your work.
+We are commited to offer the best possible experience for Daytona users and developers.
+Stay tuned for more updates as we continue to innovate.

+Want to learn more or have questions?
+Join our Slack community: [Daytona Community Slack](https://go.daytona.io/slack).

 ## References